M66B/FairEmail/tutorials/FIRST-CONFIG.md

 ## 2. Starting the wizard

 FairEmail has a setup wizard integrated.
 It will lead you through the process.
-Choose the wizard for easy configuration.
+Choose the wizard for the easiest configuration.
 If your email provider is not listed, or if you want to authenticate using a password, choose "Other provider".

 **NOTE:** OAuth only works for the Play Store and GitHub version.
 Third party builds (e.g. on F-Droid) do not support OAuth.